Home

 Missouri "Zouri" (Younkin) Wingerd -- also nicknamed "Sissy" -- was born on Dec.
 11, 1861 at South Milford Township, near Rockwood, Somerset County, PA, the eldest daughter of William "Shedrick" and Caroline (Cupp) Younkin.

-In 1906, unmarried at age 45, Zouri went to Connellsville, Fayette County, PA to visit her cousin Mrs. Harvey Shaffer during the city's Centennial celebration.
-This tidbit of news was reported by the Connellsville Daily Courier.
-Later that same year, the Daily Courier said that George "had been working … on the B. & O. repairs…" in Connellsville.
+In 1906, unmarried at age 45, Missouri went to Connellsville, Fayette County, PA to visit her cousin Mrs. Harvey Shaffer during the city's Centennial celebration.
+This tidbit of news was reported in the gossip columns of the Connellsville Daily Courier.
+Later that same year, the Daily Courier said that her future husband "had been working … on the B. & O. repairs…" in Connellsville.

 They did not reproduce.